sammcj/smcleod/_posts/2015-09-22-replacing-junos-pulse-with-openconnect.md

 ---
 title: Replacing Junos Pulse with OpenConnect
 date: 2015-09-22
-categories: tech security
+categories: tech
 layout: post-sidebar
 author_name : Sam McLeod
 author_url : /author/sam
 author_avatar: sam
+author_avatar: sam
+# show_related_posts: true
 show_avatar : true

-read_time : 22
-feature_image: feature-san-fran
+feature_image: backdrop-zbuildings
-show_related_posts: true

 ---

 In an attempt to avoid using the Juniper Pulse (Now Pulse Secure) VPN client we tried OpenConnect but found that DNS did not work correctly when connected to the VPN.